andreasmhallberg/readingnotes/Ryding, 2005. A Reference Grammar of Modern Standard Arabic.md

 - Aim: xviii

-> [This gramamr] centers on the essential of modern written Arabic likely to be encountered in contemporary Arabic expisitory prose.
+> [This grammr] centers on the essential of modern written Arabic likely to be encountered in contemporary Arabic expisitory prose.

-## Case
+## [Pracitices of case inflection]

 - Arabic as normally inflected for case: 54